cherkavi/cheat-sheet/aws.md

 aws s3api delete-object --bucket $AWS_BUCKET_NAME --key file-name.with_extension
 # remove all objects
 aws s3 rm s3://$AWS_S3_BUCKET_NAME --recursive --exclude "account.json" --include "*"
+#!!! using only '--include "test-file*"' - will remove all files, not only specified in include section !!!, use instead of:

 # upload file and make it public
 aws s3api put-object-acl --bucket <bucket name> --key <path to file> --acl public-read
 # read file